 To start a turn, you roll a fair pair of dice (6-sided) and advance that number of squares.
 If you land on a property with a hotel, you must pay the applicable rent.
 If you roll doubles, you roll again and the same rules apply.
-If you roll doubles three times in a row, you go to jail for speeding and your turn ends.
+If you roll doubles three times in a row, you go to straight to jail for speeding and your turn ends.
+In this case, you never land on the square you rolled for and are not obliged to pay rent theere.

-So it's possible to have #\$!\$!@# and roll double threes, hit St. James then roll a 1 and a 2 and hit New York Avenue for a total damage of \$1,950.
+So it's possible to have #\$!\$!@# luck and roll double threes, hit St. James, then roll a 1 and a 2 and hit New York Avenue for a total damage of \$1,950.